-Since our engineering is focussed on roots, we tested the expression of each promoter using the model legume Medicago truncatula, where we can rapidly generate many plants with transgenic roots via Agrobacterium rhizogenes-mediated transformation (Boisson-Dernier et al., 2001).
-We used the same constructs as for N. benthamiana and performed quantitative MUG fluorometric assays using the constitutively expressed firefly LUC reporter gene as an internal normalisation control for transformation efficiency.
-We only tested the constitutive promoters subgroup in M. truncatula and found that all (except pOsEIF5) were expressed in root tissue (Fig. 2).
-Although the values of relative promoter activity varied between M. truncatula roots and N. benthamiana leaves, the overall correlation of promoter activity in M. truncatula roots closely matched that in N. benthamiana leaves (Fig. 1; Fig. S1a), suggesting that tissue type does not strongly influence the relative expression level of the constitutive promoters in these two different dicotyledonous species.
-For example, the p35S and pAtUBI10 promoters had the highest levels of expression in M. truncatula, followed by pBdEF1α and pOsR1G1B (Fig. 2); these four promoters also showed the highest expression levels in N. benthamiana (Fig. 1).
-We therefore particularly recommend these four promoters as the best for achieving high levels of transgene expression in dicotyledonous plant species (Table 1; Supporting File 2).
-A number of the constitutive promoters had very low levels of expression in M. truncatula roots (e.g. pZmTUB2α, pPvUBI1, pOsAct1 and pPvUBI2; Fig. 2) and these promoters showed similarly low expression levels in N. benthamiana (Fig. 1; Fig. S1a).
-We therefore categorise these promoters as having low activity and would not recommend them for achieving the highest levels of expression in N. benthamiana leaves or M. truncatula roots (Table 1; Supporting File 2).
+transformation (Boisson-Dernier et al., 2001).
+We used the same constructs as for N. benthamiana and performed quantitative MUG fluorometric assays using the constitutively expressed firefly LUC reporter gene as an internal normalization control for transformation efficiency.
+We only tested the constitutive promoters subgroup in M. truncatula and found that all (except pOsEIF5) were expressed in root tissue (Figure 2).
+Although the values of relative promoter activity varied between M. truncatula roots and N. benthamiana leaves, the overall correlation of promoter activity in M. truncatula roots closely matched that in N. benthamiana leaves (Figure 1 and Figure S1a), suggesting that tissue type does not strongly influence the relative expression level of the constitutive promoters in these two different dicotyledonous species.
+For example, the p35S and pAtUBI10 promoters had the highest levels of expression in M. truncatula, followed by pBdEF1a and pOsR1G1B (Figure 2); these four promoters also showed the highest expression levels in N. benthamiana (Figure 1).
+We therefore particularly recommend these four promoters as the best for achieving high levels of transgene expression in dicotyledonous plant species (Table 1; File S2).
+A number of the constitutive promoters had very low levels of expression in M. truncatula roots (e.g. pZmTUB2a, pPvUBI1, pOsAct1 and pPvUBI2; Figure 2), and these promoters showed similarly low expression levels in N. benthamiana (Figure 1 and Figure S1a).
+We therefore categorize these promoters as having low activity and would not recommend them for achieving the highest levels of expression in N. benthamiana leaves or M. truncatula roots (Table 1; File S2).

-Characterisation of promoters for symbiosis signalling in Medicago truncatula and Lotus japonicus
+Characterization of promoters for symbiosis signalling in Medicago truncatula and Lotus japonicus

 To further confirm the suitability of each promoter from our library for engineering symbiotic signalling in cereal roots, we investigated whether each promoter could function in a native symbiotic context and complement a legume mutant impaired for symbiosis.
-M. truncatula plants lacking a functional CCaMK gene are unable to form nodules (Levy et al., 2004; Mitra et al., 2004).
+Medicago truncatula plants lacking a functional CCaMK gene are unable to form nodules (Levy et al., 2004; Mitra et al., 2004).
 Indeed, the ccamk mutant shows the strongest symbiotic phenotype of all symbiosis signalling pathway mutants (Kistner et al., 2005), making CCaMK an excellent gene to test for mutant complementation using our different promoters.
 We therefore generated constructs with each promoter from our genetic parts library driving CCaMK.
-We then transformed ccamk mutants with these constructs via A. rhizogenes-mediated transformation and tested for restoration of nodulation (Fig. 3a).
-This mutant complementation analysis revealed that most promoters from all three subgroups of our genetic parts library were able to successfully drive CCaMK expression and restore nodulation in the ccamk mutant background (Fig. 3a).
-There were, however, a number of promoters which failed to drive CCaMK expression and restore nodulation, e.g. most notably the rice actin promoter (pOsAct1; McElroy et al., 1990), a commonly used constitutive promoter in cereal engineering (Fig. 3a).
-Importantly, all the constitutive promoters that were unable to restore nodulation (pOsEIF5, pOsAct1, pBdUBI10, pPvUBI1 and pPvUBI2) also showed low or no activity in the M. truncatula LUC-GUS assay (Fig. 2).
-Statistical analysis reveals moderate correlation in constitutive promoter activities between the M. truncatula LUC-GUS and ccamk mutant complementation assays, but no significant correlation between the N. benthamiana LUC-GUS and the ccamk mutant complementation assays (Fig. S1a).
-The correlation observed between both tests performed in M. truncatula roots is perhaps not surprising, but it is interesting to note that several of the constitutive promoters that performed best in the ccamk mutant complementation assays performed less well in the LUC-GUS assays (Fig. S1a).
-This suggests that high expression levels alone are not sufficient for restoring nodulation in the ccamk mutant background and that other factors may also be important, e.g. expression timing and cell/tissue-specificity (Rival et al., 2012).
+We then transformed ccamk mutants with these constructs via A. rhizogenes-mediated transformation and tested for restoration of nodulation (Figure 3a).
+This mutant complementation analysis revealed that most promoters from all three subgroups of our genetic parts library were able to successfully drive CCaMK expression and restore nodulation in the ccamk mutant background (Figure 3a).
+There were, however, a number of promoters which failed to drive CCaMK expression and restore nodulation, for example most notably the rice actin promoter (pOsAct1; McElroy et al., 1990), a commonly used constitutive promoter in cereal engineering (Figure 3a).
+Importantly, all the constitutive promoters that were unable to restore nodulation (pOsEIF5, pOsAct1, pBdUBI10, pPvUBI1 and pPvUBI2) also showed low or no activity